jumarko/codescene-enterprise-pm-jira/README.md

 This service:

-- [ ] Periodically syncs issues from JIRA
+- [x] Periodically syncs issues from JIRA
-- [ ] Stores issues in a local database
+- [x] Stores issues in a local database
-- [ ] Syncs only issues with cost values set
+- [x] Syncs only issues with cost values set
+- [x] Cost unit type can be configured
+- [ ] A custom "fallback cost" can be configured where value is missing
 - [ ] Supported *types of work* can be configured
-- [ ] Cost unit type can be configured
 - [ ] JIRA Labels can be mapped to types of work in configuration

 ## Prerequisites